antiboredom/videogrep/README.md

 #### --export-clips / -ec

-Exports clips as individual files rather than as a supercut
+Exports clips as individual files rather than as a supercut.

 ```
 videogrep -i vid.mp4 --search 'whatever' --export-clips